wuw2135/chilchil-web-crawler/README.md

 # chilchil-web-crawler
 use selenium
-only crawl BLCD part rightnow
+only crawl BLCD/Seiyuu part rightnow